frogsfrogs/frogsfrogs.github.io/booking-info.md

 If it is out of budget, let me know and I will see if we can make it work.
 - Tip is not required, v optional
 - Cash only
 - Pricing works out to around 250/hr.
+I work pretty fast.
 - Appointment minimum 250 (if it's a really simple one I'm happy to do more than one for the minimum).
 <br>